 Rebecca Katz is the author of the award winning Cancer-Fighting Kitchen among her other cookbooks.
 She is a nutrition detective and health cook, holding Masters of Science in Nutrition.
 She received her chef's training at the Natural Gourmet Institute for Health and Culinary Arts.
 Recently, she co-created online culinary/nutrition courses that translate nutritional science to the plate, and has founded the non-profit Healing Kitchens Institute.

 Meghna Pamula is a teen volunteer at Kids & Art.
 She enjoys volunteering because it gives her an opportunity to give back, even if by helping a child with cancer simply have a better day.
-Recently, she entered this piece to the Scholastic Writing Contest, and won a Gold Key for her personal memoir on Kids & Art's bereavement workshop.
+She won a Gold Key for her personal memoir on Kids & Art's bereavement workshop in the Scholastic Writing Contest of 2016

 Belinda Chlouber was born in Stillwater, Oklahoma, and spent her early years in Arizona on the Navajo and Hopi reservations, then returned to Oklahoma and later moved to Nebraska all before the age of eighteen.
 This early experience of moving influenced her artwork in that it is heavily focused on the acceptance of growth and transformation through change.
 Both the poetry and writings of her mother and grandfather also influence her artwork, as does her ongoing environmental advocacy work.
 Belinda received her BFA from Kansas City Art Institute in Missouri and later continued her studies at Parsons School of Design in New York.
 She now lives and works in San Mateo, California.